YashdalfTheGray/dotfiles/container/dockerhub.readme.md

 - Ruby via `setup-ruby`
 - Rust via `setup-rust`

+Additionally, the GNU C/C++ compiler and `make` are already installed.
 All of the language setup commands are configured to either pull down the latest version of the compiler.
 To configure the AWS CLI, you can either run `aws configure` or pass in `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` variables during runtime to embed credentials into the container.

+Lastly, vim is configured to install plugins on first start but does not use an autocomplete plugin because the most common ones need a language runtime to be installed.

 The container will print a message out on first login with this information and the message can be recalled by running `show-devenv-help`.